Adding Vibrancy to Your Landscape with Dwarf Crested Iris

 Pests and Disease Problems

-Dwarf Crested Iris is very susceptible to pests and diseases.
+Dwarf Crested Iris is susceptible to pests and diseases.
 The most common pest problems are powdery mildew, spider mites, and aphids.

 When To Plant It